Multivariate type G Mat\'ern stochastic partial differential equation random fields: Type G Mat ern SPDE fields

-which is similar to the $p$-factor copulas in \citep{krupskii2015structured}.
-Also fields obtained using the type-G$_2$ construction are non-ergodic and have sample paths that are indistinguishable from Gaussian sample paths.
+The copula of $\mv{x}(\mv{s})$ is $ C^{(2)}(\mv{u}) = F^{(2)}[(F^{(2)}_1)^{-1}(u_1),\ldots, (F^{(2)}_p)^{-1}(u_p)], $ which is similar to the $p$-factor copulas in \citep{krupskii2015structured}.
+Also fields obtained using the type G$_2$ construction are non-ergodic and have sample paths that are indistinguishable from Gaussian sample paths.
 However, it is possible to estimate all parameters of the model given multiple realizations.

-Since the type-G$_1$ and the type-G$_2$ constructions have copulas similar to factor copulas, one can compute their so-called tail dependence coefficients and derive conditions on the distribution of $v$ to study their asymptotic tail dependence similar to \citep{krupskii2016factor}.
-We however leave this for future research as our main interest is in the more flexible type-G$_3$ and type-G$_4$ constructions.
-The reason for this is that the flexibility of the marginal distributions often is insufficient for spatial data, since it is often equally important that the models should allow for flexible conditional distributions when they are used for spatial prediction.
-As we will show in the next subsection, the type-G$_1$ and type-G$_2$ constructions have asymptotically Gaussian conditional distributions, which greatly limits their flexibility when used for kriging in spatial statistics.
+Since the type G$_1$ and the type G$_2$ constructions have copulas simular to factor copulas, one can compute their so-called tail dependence coefficients and derive conditions on the distribution of $v$ to study their asymptotic tail dependence similar to \cite{krupskii2016factor}.
+We leave this for future research as our main interest is in the more flexible type G$_3$ and type G$_4$ constructions.
+The reason for this is, as we will show in the next subsection, that the type G$_1$ and type G$_2$ models have asymptotically Gaussian conditional distributions.
+This greatly limits their flexibility for spatial data.

-A much higher flexibility be achieved using the last two constructions.
-For these, we in general cannot derive closed-form expressions for the marginal distributions and copulas (we will discuss this further in the next section).
+For the type G$_3$ and type G$_4$ constructions, we in general cannot derive closed-form expressions for the marginal distributions and copulas (we will discuss this further in the next section).
 However, if we use the representation of the process in Remark 1, and let $F^M_k$ and $\tilde{F}^M_{k}$ denote the distribution functions of the laws of $\mathcal{M}_k$ and $(\mv{R\mathcal{M}})_{k}$ respectively, the copula for the law of $\mv{\mathcal{M}}_R$ can be written as